mquan/api2ai/README.md

 **api2ai** lets you interface with any API using plain English or any natural language.

 - Automatically parses OpenAPI spec and auth schemes
-- Selects endpoint and parses arguments provided in user prompt
+- Selects endpoint and parses arguments provided in user prompt into query and body params.
 - Invokes the API call and return the response
 - Comes with a local API